LisiLisenok/Chime/howto.md

 }
 ```

-> Complete event is always published in order all consumers may receive this.
+> Complete event is always published in order all consumers may receive it.